 - To help people receive the graces from the Sacraments instituted by Jesus Christ.

-- To honor and love the Blessed Virgin Mary as the Mother of God and to seek Her intercession for the success of all the Society’s works.
+- To honor and love the Blessed Virgin Mary as the Mother of God; to propagate the recitation of the rosary with the Fatima prayers; and to seek Her intercession for the success of all the Society’s works.

 - To seek the protection of St. Joseph and St. Michael the Archangel for all the Society’s works from Satan and from all evils.

 - To educate people on the teachings of St. Thomas Aquinas, the writings of St. James the Apostle and the charity of St. Teresa of Calcutta.

 - To give hope, love, joy, care, support, protection and advocacy for the unborn; children, students, single mothers, seniors, the poor, the homeless and abused victims.

 - To give scholarship grants to needy university students.

 - To assist the unemployed, those on welfare assistance, native Indians and visible minorities in job search and/or with job creation.